KarelKubat/balancing-reverse-proxy/README.md

 ### When does `balancing-reverse-proxy` return a response to the client?

 The "fitness" of an endpoint's response is determined by the status that an end point sends.
 The default is that any HTTP status in the 100's, 200's, 300's or 400's range is a valid outcome and is returned to the client.
 An endpoint's response is only discarded when the HTTP status is in the 500's range.
-This can be changed using the flag `-terminal-responses`.
+This can be changed using the flag `-terminal-responses` (shorthand `-t`).

-Imagine that some APIs are hosted on `https://one.com/apis`.
+Assume that some APIs are hosted on `https://one.com/apis`.
 There is a mirror at `https://two.com/public-apis` but it's incomplete: for some calls it will return a status 400 (not found).
 If that happens then `balancing-reverse-proxy` should **not** take that as a terminating response, but should wait what `one.com` returns.

+Flag `-terminal-responses` is a comma-separated list of "hundreds", e.g., `100,200,300`.
+Each number must be a multiple of a hundred, and means that **all** HTTP statuses in the range of that number, up to and including +99, indicate that such an endpoint response is eligible for the client.

 The flag then becomes: `-terminal-responses 100,200,300`.
+That means that once an endpoint is (a) first to return a response, (b) the HTTP status of the response is 100-199, 200-299 and 300-399 (not all of these exist in the wild), that endpoint's response will be passed to the client, and other responses will be discarded.

+### Fanning out

+Presence of the flag `-fanout` forwards a client's request to **all** endpoints in parallel.
+The first usable response is returned to the client, the other responses are discarded.
+Flag `-f` can be used when you care about latency and you want to hedge the calls to the endpoints.

+The default is not to fan out: the request is sent to the first endpoint, then if needed to the second one, and so on.
+This mode is useful when e.g. the endpoints host per-tick paid APIs, and you don't want to needlessly call them.

 ### Other options